<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 Some people find that they get more use out of their pool when they opt for one with a tanning ledge built in.
 Let’s be honest, swimming and floating is a real workout!
 Wouldn’t it be nice to have a place in the pool where you can rest?
 These models also save space and can be easier to install.

-Separate fiberglass tanning ledges are also a popular choice because you can choose the placement of the ledge and decide whether you want it level or slightly elevated (elevating the ledge creates a cool waterfall effect!).
+Separate fiberglass pools with a tanning ledge are also a popular choice because you can choose the placement of the ledge and decide whether you want it level or slightly elevated (elevating the ledge creates a cool waterfall effect!).

 Installing a tanning ledge